bobaplz/Souther-Water-Company-Statistical-Analysis-Project/README.md

 For Southern Water Corp.
 I will measure my analytical su1ccess by ensuring you can tell Southern Water Corp. a meaningful story that unpacks the EBIT, Revenues, and Operational Expenses at a macro and micro level.
 This analysis is broken up into three (3) overall components.
 I have analyzed the subsequent revenues, operational expenses, EBIT, and tell the overall story the company has uncovered.

+Economics Analysis :

+For market economic analysis, I’ll be measuring analytical success by ensuring you can clearly tell the executives at Southern Water Corp a meaningful story that unpacks the elasticity analysis between soft and hard water products.
+This is to be followed by a cost-effectiveness evaluation for each desalination plant and whether  I can clearly identify the best periods to perform a major outage.

 Statistical Anaysis :